I don’t know about you, but I don’t get excited about most frugality tips.

 OK, so you already have kids.
 Why not give them an elite private education without the cost?

-I know that its natural to want to protect your babies from the big bad world and give them the best start in life.
-But I’m just not convinced that paying for private education offers a decent return on the investment.
+Its natural to want to protect your babies from the big bad world and give them the best start in life.
+But I’m not convinced that paying for private education offers a decent return on the investment.
 And its a BIG investment.

 What if you took that money and put it in a tracker fund for them?
 Or better, what if you taught them The Incomparable Advantage of Having to Work for what you get?